top of page

 Many people are embarrassed or ashamed of their creative process, and might feel they are terrible artists.
 You do not have to be an 'artist' to be creative or participate in Expressive Arts Therapy.
 There is no judgement in what we do together; this is not about making perfect art or excelling at being creative.
 Expressive Arts Therapy is about finding ways to help you achieve more balance and peace, to find your own unique voice, to allow your truths to come through, to tap into something bigger than yourself, to heal, or to even have fun.
 I'm excited for you to start this journey, and to share it with you.

-If therapy doesn't feel right for you at this time, but you're interested in working with me, I offer sessions for focusing on career goals, creative goals, mindfulness, meditation and yoga therapy.
+If therapy doesn't feel right for you at this time, but you're interested in working with me, I offer sessions for focusing on career goals, creative goals such as visual arts and songwriting, mindfulness and meditation, yoga therapy.
 I'm passionate about helping people discover their own passions and cultivate fulfilling lives.
 I want to help you tune into your truths, your stories, and your unique creative voice, and overcome blocks if they are getting in your way.
 Together we can also explore ways to find more meaning in your life and to be more present.

 13900379_10154461123518217_2121708323_n_